-Science objectives of SPI are nucleosynthesis, relativistic-particle accelerators, and strong-field signatures in compact stars; this is studied through nuclear lines and spectral features in accreting binaries, pulsars, or solar flares, but also through energetic continuum radiation in the 20keV- 8MeV range from the variety of cosmic sources, including active galactic nuclei and gamma-ray bursts.
+The science objectives of SPI are nucleosynthesis, relativistic-particle accelerators, and strongfield signatures in compact stars; this is studied through nuclear lines and spectral features in accreting binaries, pulsars, or solar flares, but also through energetic continuum radiation in the 20keV- 8MeV range from a variety of cosmic sources, including active galactic nuclei and gamma-ray bursts.

 SPI is a collaborative international project developed for ESA under the responsibility of CNES Toulouse (France) as prime contractor.
-Subsystems for SPI have been built by: LDR and MPE (Germany; Anti-coincidence subsystem), the University of Louvain (Belgium; Germanium for detectors), CESR (France; Ge detectors and their electronics), CEA (France; Digital Front End Electronics), CNES (France; cryostat, lower structure, flight software, thermal control), University of Valencia (Spain; coded mask), IFCTR Milano (Italy; Plastic Scintillator) and the
+Subsystems for SPI have been built by: LDR and MPE (Germany; Anti-coincidence subsystem), the University of Louvain (Belgium; Germanium for detectors), CESR (France; Ge detectors and their electronics), CEA-Saclay (France; Digital Front End Electronics), CNES (France; cryostat, lower structure, flight software, thermal control), University of Valencia (Spain; coded mask), IFCTR Milano (Italy; Plastic Scintillator)

-University of Berkeley and San Diego (USA; Pulse Shape Discriminator).
-The instrument has two Co-PIs: J.P.
+and the University of Berkeley and San Diego (USA; Pulse Shape Discriminator).
+The two Co-PIs responsible for the SPI instrument are J.P.
 Roques (CESR, Toulouse, France) and R. Diehl (MPE, Garching, Germany).

-The following sections provide a description of the instrument (section 2), its operations (Section 3) its performance (Section 4) and hints on the use of the instrument (Section 5; "cook book").
-For further details we refer the interested reader to a series of papers on the SPI instrument in the A&A special INTEGRAL issue (2003, vol 411, L63-L113).
+The following sections provide a description of the instrument (Section 2), its operations (Section 3), its performance (Section 4) and some hints on the use of the instrument (Section 5; "cook book").
+For further details we refer the interested reader to a series of papers on the SPI instrument in the A&A special INTEGRAL issue (2003, 411, L63-L113).
 This issue also contains various other papers on the first results from in-flight observations.
-For a description of the SPI data analysis we refer also to the special INTEGRAL issue (2003, vol 411, L117-L127), the SPI validation report of the Off-line-Scientific Analysis (OSA) software package released by the ISDC, as well as descriptions of the data analysis pipelines and modules and the use of the OSA software which can be found at the ISDC website http://isdc.unige.ch/?Soft+download.
+For a description of the SPI data analysis, we refer also to the special INTEGRAL issue (2003, A&A 411, L117-L127) and the SPI validation report of the Off-line-Scientific Analysis (OSA) software package released by the ISDC.
+Besides, the descriptions of the data analysis pipelines and modules and the use of the OSA software can be found at the ISDC website:

+(http://isdc.unige.ch/?Soft+download).